kito129/excelToJson/README.md

     }
 ]
 ```

-the ID propriety are that you need, if return empty array [] so leave the props in the JSON null, if it returns 2 value in the array take always the first one
+the ID propriety are that you need, if return empty array [] so leave the props in the JSON null, if it returns 2 or more object in the array take always the first one